heinrich-ulbricht/teasm-companion/README.md

 ## How do I run it?

 Clone the repo.
-Use Visual Studio or Visual Studio Code to build `TeasmCompanion`.
-Then create and configure a `config.json` and run `TeasmCompanion.exe` (or `TeasmCompanion.dll` on Linux).
+Build `TeasmCompanion` using Visual Studio, Visual Studio Code or the command line, depending on your platform and preference.
+Then create and configure a `config.json` and run `TeasmCompanion.exe` (Windows) or `TeasmCompanion.dll` (Linux).

 Windows:

 * Open solution in Visual Studio
-* Build Project `TeasmCompanion`
+* Build project `TeasmCompanion`
 * To run: start `TeasmCompanion.exe`

 Linux: